dwrobel/flatcam/README.md

 - fixed errors in Toggle Axis
 - fixed error with shortcut key triggering twice the keyPressEvent when in the Project List View
 - moved all shortcut keys handlers from Editors to the keyPressEvent() handler from FLatCAMGUI
+- in Excellon Editor added a protection for Tool_dia field in case numbers using comma as decimal separator are used.
+Also added a QDoubleValidator forcing a number with max 4 decimals and from 0.0000 to 9.9999
+- in Excellon Editor added a shortcut key 'T' that popup a window allowing to enter a new Tool with the set diameter
+- in App added a shortcut key 'T' that popup a windows allowing to enter a new Tool with set diameter only when the Selected tab is on focus and only if a Geometry object is selected
+- changed the shortcut key for Transform Tool from 'T' to 'ALT+T'
+- fixed bug in Geometry Selected tab that generated error when used tool offset was less than half of either total length or half of total width.
+Now the app signal the issue with a status bar message
+- added Double Validator for the Offset value so only float numbers can be entered.
+- in App added a shortcut key 'T' that popup a windows allowing to enter a new Tool with set diameter only when the Tool tab is on focus and only if a NCC Tool or Paint Area Tool object is installed in the Tool Tab

 7.02.2019